Wario World: Reception

-Wario World was a commercial success, selling over 142,000 copies in Japan.
+Wario World was a commercial success, selling over 142,000 copies in Japan and 256,000 copies in the US.
 In 2004, the game was re-released alongside Mario Golf: Toadstool Tour and F-Zero GX as part of the Player's Choice line, a selection of games with high sales sold for a reduced price.

-Wario World received fairly positive reviews.
+Wario World received "mixed or average" reviews, according to review aggregator website Metacritic.
 The US version of Play magazine gave the game a perfect score, and the reviewer commented that Wario World "pays off every second [he is] holding the controller, and that, to [him], is greatness".
 Nintendo Power said that the game was "tons of fun".
 GamePro stated that Wario World "stays addictive by weight of sheer design innovation".
 The American-based publication Game Informer praised the game for including "droves of awesome boss battles".
 Matt Casamassina of IGN declared that Wario World had "some great control mechanics and inventive level work".
 Electronic Gaming Monthly's Greg Ford said, "Wario [World] delivers a great time while it lasts and is well worth checking out.
 Just don't expect a Mario-quality adventure".
-Worthplaying gave the game 9 out 10, stating that "Treasure has done itself proud with this title, and Wario himself can lift his head up high.
+Worthplaying gave the game 9 out of 10, stating that "Treasure has done itself proud with this title, and Wario himself can lift his head up high.
 At least in my book, he's got at least one game that's better than Mario's."

 Wario World received criticism for its length, with some reviewers stating that the game was shorter than the average console title.
 Tom Bramwell of Eurogamer compared Wario World to Luigi's Mansion, a game also criticized for its length, and said that the game was like Luigi's Mansion "all over again".
 GameSpy stated that Wario World "offers little above and beyond the standard 3D platform romp, and what is offered turns out to be very short and repetitive".
 GameSpot commented that "the final product is too short and simplistic to hold your attention for more than a day".